Putin says Russia has set up force to aid Belarus leader if needed | Politics

 "I told him Russia would fulfil all its obligations.
 Alexander Grigorivich (Lukashenko) asked me to create a reserve police force and I have done that.
 But we agreed this would not be used unless the situation got out of control."
 The Belarusian opposition Coordination Council said Moscow's move to set up such force violated international law.

 Poland, a NATO member and neighbour, also demanded Russia jettison any plans to intervene.
 Poland "urges Russia to immediately withdraw from plans of a military intervention in Belarus, under (the) false excuse of 'restoring control' – a hostile act, in breach of international law and human rights of Belarusian people, who should be free to decide their own fate," Prime Minister Mateusz Morawiecki said in a tweet.
-Belarus plunged into turmoil following the election.
+Belarus has been in turmoil since the election.
 Security forces have beaten protesters and arrested thousands in a bid to stamp out mass demonstrations and strikes.

-After the police appeared to take a less aggressive posture last week, arrests of protesters have again increased.
+The police appeared to take a less aggressive posture last week, but arrests of protesters have since increased again.
 "The last two days we see a strengthening of repression," Valentin Stefanovich, an activist at the civil rights group Spring, told Reuters.
 "The authorities waited for the activity on the streets to taper off and then started their push.
 I hope that at least the abuse and torture has stopped."

-On Thursday, police detained about 20 journalists preparing to cover a protest in central Minsk, including a Reuters cameraman.
-Their telephones and identity documents were confiscated.
-Scores of protesters were also arrested.
-The Interior Ministry said the journalists had been driven to a police station to check they had valid accreditaton.
-Those with proper documents would be released.

 Belarus is Russia's closest ally among ex-Soviet states, and its fortified frontiers with NATO members are crucial to Moscow's defence strategy.
 Moscow and Minsk have even proclaimed a "union state", complete with a Soviet-style red flag.
 Lukashenko has had a difficult personal relationship with Putin.
 Nevertheless, Russia has taken steps to shore him up, such as sending journalists to staff state TV after employees resigned to protest against what they called propaganda.